clarte53/GaussianSplattingVRViewerUnity/README.md

 ### Our hardware was
   - CPU: Intel Core i7-11700K
   - RAM: 16Go
-  - GPU: GeForce RTX 3060 Ti
+  - GPU: NVIDIA GeForce RTX 3060 Ti
   - VRAM: 8Go

 ### How to start